 Research Interests: Fire behavior and ecology, plant community ecology, fire and grazing management, and effects of global environmental change in rangeland ecosystems worldwide

 North Dakota State University, 1994

-Research Interests: Grazing Systems and Wildlife Habitat, Reclamation, Range Nutrition, Range Monitoring
+Research Interests: Plant Community Ecology, Grazing and Wildlife Interaction, Reclamation of Energy Developed Lands, Range Nutrition, Range Monitoring